Spacerat/AdMobUI/README.md

-**NOTE:** This fork of AdMobUI switches to using the latest version of GoogleMobileAds, which is now provided by Google for Swift Package Manager.
+**NOTE:** This fork of AdMobUI makes the following changes:

+- Switch to using the latest version of GoogleMobileAds, which is now provided by Google for Swift Package Manager.
+- Removes the `showingAds` UserDefault flag.

 # AdMobUI